oroinc/documentation/book/javascript_modularity.rst

 .. note::

-    Since in general ``module_id`` is equivalent to folder paths in simple packages, yon have no need to define it.
+    The ``module_id`` is typically equivalent to a folder path of simple packages, so there is no need to define it.

-In common cases module definition looks:
+In the general case, the module definition looks as follows:

 .. code-block:: javascript